ZeitOnline/vivi/core/src/zeit/content/article/browser/README.txt

  </ol></div>
   ...

-After checking in we also do not have a Metadata link:
+After checking in we also do not have an edit metadata link:

->>> browser.getLink('Metadaten')
+>>> browser.getLink('Edit metadata')
 Traceback (most recent call last):
     ...
 LinkNotFoundError